|

 firemen to proceed without authority."
 (February 6, 1941)no07feb41

-Coal company in 500 block of W. Hargett Street burns.
-The 3:55 a.m. alarm is received by telephone.
-Three lines and 1,500 feet of hose are used.
+was received by telephone.
+Three lines and 1,500 feet of hose were used.
 (February 24, 1941)rfd

-Police-Firemen's Civil Service Commission adopts a rule
+Police-Firemen's Civil Service Commission adopted a rule

 requiring oral or written examinations for personnel offered promotions.